Pedro-Roque/astrobee_ros_demo/README.md

 1. Python code should follow PEP-8 guidelines (exceptions are made for `E501` as long as each line is not over 120 characters, and `W503`)
 2. Templates should be atomic, and properly documented (for Python, Sphinx is recommend, while for C++ Doxygen with Google-style)
 3. A basic Readme should be provided on how to use the added code, or modifications to an existing Readme should be suggested

+## Acknowledgements
+A special thanks goes for Brian Coltin (@bcoltin) and Rubén Ruiz (@rgarciaruiz), as well as to all the Astrobee Ops team, for their support in-view of the MPP ReSWARM test sessions and Astrobee Flight Software.